Yes, you can eat fresh and local without breaking the bank

 Pick your own.
 Many farms offer “pick your own” options at prices much lower than farmers’ market or grocery-store prices.
 As an added bonus, a “pick your own” outing is a fantastic family activity and can be an excellent workout.

 Your neighborhood farm-to-table bistro might have absurdly high prices, but you can still get the farm-to-table experience for your family on a smaller budget.
 Whether you have SNAP benefits or not, participating in a CSA or shopping at your local farmers’ market can be more affordable than you might think.
 These simple tips can help you maximize your dollar so you and your children can enjoy local produce—while it’s still in season!

 Danielle Bostick, a former Solo Mom and ESME’s Well-being/Health & Fitness Guide, is a Latin teacher, an advocate, and a mom to six kids in Winchester, Virginia.
 When not working as an educator, Bostick writes about the National Football League for various sites and sexual assault and child sexual abuse for the Huffington Post.
-You can find her on Twitter: @danibostick, Facebook: Dani Bostick, and her website: danibostick.com.
+You can find her on Twitter: @danibostick, and on Facebook: Dani Bostick

 Please feel free to contact us with any comments or questions.